mrocklin/mrocklin.github.io/_sources/feedback.md.txt

 -  **Good feedback** educates the author.

-    The reviewer works with the author to produce a better result, and to improve the author's skills for the future.
+    The reviewer works with the author to produce a better result.

-    The good reviewer invests in the author.
+    The reviewer works to also improve the author, an investment in their joint future.

 The good feedback is thorough, especially given how trivial the code is, and especially given that the new solution and the old solution *do the same exact